“How do I know if I’m hydrated enough for working out?”

 Anything liquid you drink within reason (you know, not so much alcohol) adds to your total hydration.
-The takeaway is that you can have more than water to stay hydrated and to be ready to perform at your best!
+The takeaway is that you can have more than water to stay hydrated and be ready to perform at your best!
 Aim to take in roughly half your body weight in ounces daily.

-Workout days are a little different because they place more demand on your body as well your hydration amount.
+Workout days are a little different because they place more demand on your body as well as your hydration amount.
 Heading to the gym for a workout without having had anything to drink, is a recipe for a poor training session.

 About two to three hours before heading to the gym, make sure you have 16-20 ounces of water.
-Then when you get to the gym, drink another 6-10 ounces to ensure you’re primed and ready to do your best.1 You shouldn’t feel like you have “cotton mouth” or any difficulty swallowing.
+Then when you get to the gym, drink another 6-10 ounces to ensure you’re primed and ready to do your best.1 You shouldn’t feel like you have a “cotton mouth” or any difficulty swallowing.
 A little thirst is ok, but it shouldn’t debilitating!

-For most of CrossFit WODs, we don’t need to drink much of anything during the actual workout.
+For most CrossFit WODs, we don’t need to drink much of anything during the actual workout.
 For example, if we’re pushing the pace on “Fran,” it’s a 2 min workout for those top RX athletes, and possibly closer to 7-10 minutes for those of us who scale back.
 That short time frame doesn’t warrant a need for more to drink (I’m looking at you and that water bottle Goans and others!).

 However, on those longer AMRAPs of 20 minutes or more, or possibly a hero workout like we just knocked out with “Murph” we may benefit from a little-added hydration.
 Suggested amounts vary between roughly 3-12 ounces for every 15 minutes of physical activity2.
-In that case during ‘“Murph,” most of us would want to drink anywhere from 10-40 ounces to stay hydrated and performing well.
+In that case during ‘“Murph,” most of us would want to drink anywhere from 10-40 ounces to stay hydrated and perform well.

 Long story short